 - 1. Study the Structure of Metals and Constitution of Alloys. - 2.
 Know the different types of Equilibrium of Diagrams. - 3.
-Identify the various Ferrous and Nonferrous metals. - 4.
+Identify the various Ferrous and Non ferrous metals. - 4.
 Learn the Heat treatment process of alloys and Fracture mechanism. - 5.
 Understand the Structure of Composites materials and Ceramic materials

 - 1. Have a broad knowledge on different types of Metal structures and Solid solutions. - 2.
 Demonstrate the different types of Equilibrium Diagrams. - 3.
 Describe the various properties of Ferrous and Non Ferrous Metals. - 4.
 Differentiate between different types of Heat treatment processes. - 5.
-Recognize the factors affecting the fracture in metals. - 6.
+Identify the different types of Composite materials. - 6.
 Identify the applications of different types of Composite materials